simonjellvert/goal-diggers/assets/docs/README.md

 down below the logotype on small screens.
 The hover and active effekt on the menu is tested on multipal computers.

-The **footer** is fixed at the bottom of the page and works well across all pages of the website.
+The **footer** is positioned relative at the bottom of the page and works well across all pages of the website and on dirferent plattforms.
 Testing has been done several times to get in the right spot relative to the other content on each page.

 The content of **Home**, **Partners** and **Contact** page is divided into sections